jpjuvo/arduino-gpu-monitor/README.md

 ### Script as a service

-Install Pyhon env and required packages. cd into project root and:
+Install Pyhon virtual env and required packages. cd into project root and:

 ```bash
 python3 -m venv venv